-As a lifelong resident of Piscataway and a graduate of Rutgers University, Freeholder Armwood is a true Middlesex County original.
+As a lifelong resident of Piscataway and a graduate of Rutgers University, Deputy Director Armwood is a true Middlesex County original.
 His dedication to public service began at age 19, when he was elected to the Piscataway School Board.
 While on the Board of Education, he served as a member of the Middlesex County Task Force on School Violence, which created an emergency response manual for schools throughout the County.
 It has since been used as the model for a state program.

-Freeholder Armwood’s experience in government also includes his election to the Piscataway Township Council (2004-2013), where he served as Council President in 2008 and 2013.
+Deputy Director Armwood’s experience in government also includes his election to the Piscataway Township Council (2004-2013), where he served as Council President in 2008 and 2013.
 As a councilman, Mr. Armwood was involved in the renovation of Quibbletown Park, where the “All Children’s Playground” was designed for children with or without disabilities so that they all can play together.
 This development provided Middlesex County with one of the most unique and inclusive parks in the State.

 • Establishing an Annual Business Summit which brings together leaders in education, business, healthcare, and government to build and expand partnerships the County has made to meet the growing and changing needs of the business community.